Sandra Day O'Connor: Early career and marriage

-While in her final year at Stanford Law School, Day began dating John Jay O'Connor III who was one class year behind her.
-Six months after her graduation, on December 20, 1952, Day and O'Connor married at her family's ranch.
+While in her final year at Stanford Law School, Day began dating John Jay O'Connor III, who was one class year behind her.
+On December 20, 1952, six months after her graduation, O'Connor and Day married at her family's ranch.

-Upon graduation from law school O'Connor had difficulty finding a paying job as an attorney because of her gender.
+Upon graduation from law school in 1952, O'Connor had difficulty finding a paying job as an attorney in a law firm because of her gender.
 O'Connor found employment as a deputy county attorney in San Mateo, California, after she offered to work for no salary and without an office, sharing space with a secretary.
-After a few months she began drawing a small salary as she performed legal research and wrote memos.
-She worked with San Mateo County district attorney Louis Dematteis and deputy district attorney Keith Sorensen.
+After a few months, she began drawing a small salary as she performed legal research and wrote memos.
+She worked with San Mateo County District Attorney Louis Dematteis and deputy district attorney Keith Sorensen.

-When her husband was drafted, O'Connor decided to pick up and go with him to work in Germany as a civilian attorney for the Army's Quartermaster Corps.
-They remained there for three years before returning to the states where they settled in Maricopa County, Arizona, to begin their family.
+When her husband was drafted, O'Connor decided to go with him to work in Germany as a civilian attorney for the Army's Quartermaster Corps.
+They remained there for three years before returning to the States where they settled in Maricopa County, Arizona, and she started a law firm.
 They had three sons: Scott (born 1958), Brian (born 1960), and Jay (born 1962).
 Following Brian's birth, O'Connor took a five-year hiatus from the practice of law.

-She volunteered in various political organizations, such as the Maricopa County Young Republicans, and served on the presidential campaign for Arizona Senator Barry Goldwater in 1964.
+She volunteered in various political organizations, such as the Maricopa County Young Republicans, and served on Arizona Senator Barry Goldwater's presidential campaign in 1964.

 O'Connor served as assistant Attorney General of Arizona from 1965 to 1969.
 In 1969, the governor of Arizona appointed O'Connor to fill a vacancy in the Arizona Senate.
 She ran for and won the election for the seat the following year.
-By 1973, she became the first woman to serve as Arizona's or any state's Majority Leader.
+By 1973, she became the first woman to serve as Arizona's or any state's majority leader.
 She developed a reputation as a skilled negotiator and a moderate.
 After serving two full terms, O'Connor decided to leave the Senate.

-In 1974, O'Connor was appointed to the Maricopa County Superior Court, serving from 1975 to 1979 when she was elevated to the Arizona State Court of Appeals.
-She served on the Court of Appeals-Division One until 1981 when she was appointed to the Supreme Court by President Ronald Reagan.
+In 1974, O'Connor was appointed to the Maricopa County Superior Court, serving from 1975 to 1979 when she was elevated to the Arizona Court of Appeals.